Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Abstract

 \section{Abstract}

 The evolution of occupied volume under progressive fragmentation of granular matter is studied using a purely geometric model.
-Rather than modeling disorder directly, properties of disordered granular assemblies are investigated by analyzing an associated family of highly ordered reference configurations that provide sharp upper bounds on accessible volume.
-Grains are idealized as fragments derived from a hypothetical elongated parent prism with square cross section, sequentially sliced and reassembled into configurations that maximize the enclosed volume.

-Analytic expressions are derived for the maximal attainable volume at each fragmentation stage.
-The volume evolution is non-monotonic: initial fragmentation produces structures whose volume exceeds that of the original object, while further fragmentation leads to monotonic decrease converging to a limiting value of 5/4 times the initial volume, independent of the total number of fragments.

-The model reveals pairs of reassembled configurations built from geometrically indistinguishable building blocks yet enclosing different volumes.
-These conjugate configurations constitute purely geometric analogues of distinct phases connected by rearrangement-induced transitions.
-Explicit relations link the idealized construction to experimentally measurable grain parameters.
-Comparison with experimental data on cylindrical rods shows the predicted upper bound falls within the observed packing density range, demonstrating that the model captures essential geometric features despite its simplicity.
+Rather than modelling disorder directly, properties are investigated by analysing highly ordered reference configurations that provide sharp upper bounds on accessible volume.
+Grains are idealised as fragments from a hypothetical elongated parent prism with square cross section, sequentially sliced and reassembled into configurations that maximise enclosed volume.
+Analytic expressions are derived for the maximal volume at each fragmentation stage.
+Volume evolution is non-monotonic: initial fragmentation produces structures exceeding the original volume, while further fragmentation leads to monotonic decrease converging to 5/4 times the initial volume, independent of fragment number.
+The packing fraction obeys the asymptotic scaling law of inverse proportionality to aspect ratio, in agreement with experimental observations.
+The model reveals pairs of configurations built from geometrically indistinguishable building blocks yet enclosing different volumes.
+These conjugate configurations constitute geometric analogues of distinct phases connected by rearrangement-induced transitions.
+A criterion for observability is derived, showing such transitions are restricted to systems of limited grain number but may occur locally as domain formation in larger assemblies.
+Comparison with experimental data confirms the model provides a lower bound on packing fraction and predicts domain sizes should scale linearly with aspect ratio, testable through X-ray tomography.